wazuh/wazuh/src/shared_modules/content_manager/README.md

 > For simplicity, only the usage case related configurations are shown.

-The config above will make the Content Manager to launch each `10` seconds an orchestration that will download the content offsets from the Wazuh CTI API (context: `test_context`, consumer: `test_consumer`).
+The configuration above will make the Content Manager to launch each `10` seconds an orchestration that will download the content offsets from the Wazuh CTI API (context: `test_context`, consumer: `test_consumer`).
 The Content Manager will store the offsets, by groups of 1000, into output files located at `/tmp/output_folder`.

-Executing the Content Manager for the first time, with a starting offset of `975000`, will download from offset `975000` to the last available offset (`978576` on this example):
+Executing the Content Manager for the first time, with a starting offset of `975000`, will download from offset `975000` to the last available offset (`978576` on this example).

 ```bash
 # ./content_manager_test_tool